Artist Bio

 Artist Statement

 At the heart of my work is a desire to explore what gives life meaning.
 Whether through nature-inspired visuals or reflective written pieces, I create to hold space for deep thought, emotional connection, and quiet transformation.
-My art invites viewers to slow down, look inward, and recognize beauty—not only in the world around them, but within themselves.
+My art invites viewers to slow down, look inward, and recognize beauty, not only in the world around them, but within themselves.

 Rooted along the shores of Georgian Bay, Ontario, and shaped by a lifelong creative instinct, my practice draws on the rhythms of the natural world as mirrors for the human experience.
-I am especially drawn to moments that evoke self-love, vulnerability, and clarity—expressed through texture, tone, and symbolism.
+I am especially drawn to moments that evoke self-love, vulnerability, and clarity, expressed through texture, tone, and symbolism.

-With a background in business and over 15 years in a family-run enterprise, I bring intention and structure to a process that is ultimately about openness, feeling, and human connection.
-My hope is that each piece offers not just something to look at, but something to feel—reminding people that they are seen, and that there is magic in their everyday story.
+With a background in entrepreneurship and over 15 years in a family-run business, I bring intention and structure to a process that is ultimately about openness, feeling, and human connection.
+My hope is that each piece offers not just something to look at, but something to feel, reminding people that they are seen, and that there is magic in their everyday story.